 Essays are a required element of all UC and most private school applications.
 In many cases the essays are used not just for admissions but also for scholarship consideration as well.
 At our workshop you'll find out all you need to know about what the universities are looking for and how to avoid common mistakes in your application essays.

-Application Review Sessions:
+Application Review Appointments:

 Cal State and UC Application Workshop: